jsbuzz/myriam-and-matyas/README.md

 ### Saturday 18th
 - Salsa Brunch
 - Margaret Island outing
 - Dinner and Party from 18:00 [ℹ️](https://goo.gl/maps/H6CZFwVPv2NXRjWm7) - it is going to be a buffet style dinner with lots of tapas style dishes.
-Food and soft drinks are included, but there will be a bar where a professional cocktail magician is going to make us all regret this party the next day...
+Food and soft drinks are free, but there will be a bar where a cocktail whisperer is going to make us all regret this party the next day...
 But there you can buy (💳 & 💵) alcoholic beverages and cocktails.

 ### Sunday 19th
 - Salsa in the park ~4pm